Vaccine Reactions Leading to CIDP

 compensation.
 Cases handled through this program go through the Vaccine

 Court.
 At Jeffrey S. Pop & Associates, we have extensive experience

 If you or your loved one experienced CIDP symptoms following a vaccination,

 then you may be entitled to monetary compensation.

-Choose a Law Firm with an 80% Success Rate
+Choose a Law Firm with Over a 90% Success Rate*

 The Vaccine Injury Compensation Program pays reasonable attorneys'